BassemArfaoui/CountryAPI/README.md

 3. Set up the PostgreSQL database:

    - Create a new PostgreSQL database.
-   - Run the provided SQL script to set up the database schema.
+   - use the scv to create the database.

 4. Configure environment variables: